-Warm Up: Athletes may warm up in their freestyle station after the floor managers have completed their duties.
+Warm Up: Athletes may warm up in their freestyle station after the floor managers ROPE SA have completed their duties.
 No extended sequences or tumbling runs will be permitted.
 The floor managers will intervene if necessary.

-Timing Track.
-If the timing track fails during freestyle events, the jumper(s) can choose to accept the scores already noted by the judges with a 0.2 deduction for going over or under time, or they can elect to re-jump for a new score.
+Timing Track: If the timing track fails during freestyle events by the music operator the jumper(s) can choose to accept the scores already noted by the judges with a addition of a 0.2 (deduction my by head judge in REQUIRED ELEMENTS) for going over or under time, or they can elect to re-jump for a new score.